johnjhacking/Buffer-Overflow-Guide/README.md

 8. Exploiting the System

 # 1. Identification
 The typical Buffer Overflow scenario relies on Reverse Engineering an executable file.
-Before you attempt to Spike, etc, you're going to want to find an executable file.
-In the instance of Vulnserver, you will be given an executable file.
+Before you attempt to Spike, you're going to want to find an executable file.
+In the instance of Vulnserver, you will download an executable file.
 In a realistic scenario, you're going to want to perform enumeration methodology and look for an executable file to download.
-These are typically hosted via SMB Shares, FTP Servers, Exposed Web Directories, etc. Use best practice regarding enumeration and continue with this guide when you have an executable file.
+These are hosted via SMB Shares, FTP Servers, Exposed Web Directories, etc. Use best practice regarding enumeration and continue with this guide when you have an executable file.

 # 2. Spiking
 Spiking is all about identifying what command is vulnerable (observed by the program breaking in Immunity)

 Steps:
-1. Connect to a port or a program that allows you to send specific commands, for instance, you may see that the system you're trying to exploit has a service on port 9999.
+1. Connect to a port or a program that allows you to send specific commands, for instance; you may see that the system you're trying to exploit has a service on port 9999.
 Command: nc -nv 9999
-2. Observe the commands that can be utilized on the service, in TheCyberMentor video, the vulnerable service command was "TRUN" but in reality, you will likely have to use the provided script on multiple commands until the program breaks.
+2. Observe the commands that you can use on the service, in TheCyberMentor video, the vulnerable service command was "TRUN," but in reality, you will likely have to use the provided script on multiple commands until the program breaks.
 3. Run Immunity as Admin.
 4. Run the executable you found. (or downloaded for practice)
 5. Attach to the executable process.
-6. Click the "Play" button in Immunity, ensure it says Running on the bottom right hand corner.
+6. Click the "Play" button in Immunity, ensure it says Running on the bottom right-hand corner.
 7. Use the provided command.spk file, ensuring that you edit the 'STATS' command with whatever command you're attempting to test.
-Command: generic_send_tcp ip port command.spk 0 0
+Command: generic_send_tcp IP port command.spk 0 0
 8. After you utilize the command.spk, look to see if there's an Access Violation in Immunity, if there is not, edit the command within the command.spk to a different one and retest.

 # 3. Fuzzing
-The process of fuzzing is to attempt to narrow down the amount of bytes it took to crash the program.
+The process of Fuzzing is to attempt to identify the number of bytes it took to crash the program.

 1. Edit the provided fuzz.py script.
-Replace the IP, PORT, and TRUN command with the IP, port and command that you want to test.
+Replace the IP, PORT, and TRUN command with the IP, port, and command you want to test.
 Command: python fuzz.py
 2. Try to use CTRL+C to stop the script exactly when you see an Access Violation pop-up in Immunity.
-This will ensure you can more accurately estimate the bytes it took to crash it.
+Doing so will ensure you can more accurately estimate the bytes it took to crash it.
-3. Write down the amount of bytes it took to crash the program
+3. Write down the number of bytes it took to crash the program

 # 4. Finding the Offset
-The correct identification of the offset will help ensure that the shellcode you generate will not immediately crash the program.
+The correct identification of the offset will help ensure that the Shellcode you generate will not immediately crash the program.

 1. Generate pattern code, replacing the number in the command with the number of bytes it took to crash the program (found in step 3)
 Command: /usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 2000
 2. Copy the output of the pattern_create command and edit the offset.py script provided in this repository.
 Replace the existing offset value portion of the script with the pattern that you generated from the command.
 Replace the IP, Port, and Command as you did in the previous testing sections.
-3. Close out Immunity + the executable program.
+3. Closeout Immunity + the executable program.
 4. Repeat the process of relaunching Immunity and attaching to the executable program.
 5. Run the script
 Command: python offset.py
 6. Go into Immunity and look for a number written in the EIP space.
-7. If there is not a number written into the EIP space, the amount of bytes you identified in your Fuzz may be off.
+7. If there is no number written into the EIP space, the number of bytes you identified in your Fuzz may be off.
 Go back to step 1 and regenerate pattern code, using a number higher than whatever you had written to the script.
 For instance, if you used 700, try 1000, or 1200.
 If you are unsuccessful, you may have messed up during Fuzzing.
 Go back to the Fuzzing section and try to stop the script faster when you see the Access Violation in Immunity.
 8. When you find a number written to the EIP, write this number down somewhere.
-Use the following command, replacing the -l switch value with your identified fuzz-bytes number from step 1, and replace the -q switch with the number that was written into the EIP.
+Use the following command, replacing the -l switch value with your identified fuzz-bytes number from step 1, and replace the -q switch with the number that is written to the EIP.
 Command: /usr/share/metasploit-framework/tools/exploit/pattern_offset.rb -l 2500 -q 386F4337
 9. If everything is correct, when you run the above command, you should get an exact offset match that looks like this:
  **[*] Exact match at offset 2003**